ishiikurisu/house/README.md

 ## Configuration file ##

 Every repository in a house can contain a file named `house.yml`.
 Exactly `house.yml`.
-In fact this is a JSON file containing specifications for each
+In fact this is a YAML file containing specifications for each
 tool:

 ``` yaml